legislation/data-documentation/model/legislation.md

 The original text of an item does not change once it is passed, except that for secondary legislation one of the following may occur:

- * the department or body who submitted the legislation may issue a [correction slip]() to correct errors that do not substantially change the meaning of the text;
+ * the department or body who submitted the legislation may issue a [correction slip](/glossary.md#correction-slip--corrigendum) to correct errors that do not substantially change the meaning of the text;
- * a court may partly or wholly [quash]() the item of legislation (declare it unlawful) if it determines that the government lacked the legal authority to make all or part of the legislation.
+ * a court may partly or wholly [quash](https://en.wikipedia.org/wiki/Judicial_review_in_English_law#Quashing_order) the item of legislation (declare it unlawful) if it determines that the government lacked the legal authority to make all or part of the legislation.

 An item of legislation may have one or more revised versions.
-A revised version is a version of the item's text that shows the item as it applied at a particular point in time or in a particular legal jurisdiction within the UK.
+A revised version is a version of the item’s text that shows the item as it applied at a particular point in time or in a particular legal jurisdiction within the UK.
 A revised version includes applicable amendments and/or other editorial commentary, such as information on which provisions are in force.

 A section of an item of legislation also has one or more versions.
 Each version of a section is contained within a version of its parent item or section